Dale Bozzio: Life-Threatening Injury ('The Window Incident')

+Dale woke up two weeks later in Frank Zappa's living room to Moon Unit Zappa playing the harp.
+This was just weeks after she finished Joe's Garage with Zappa.
+Dale was blind and suffering a concussion.

+Dale was relocated to a hospital in Boston on life support, where she remained for more than six months, under the watchful eye of her father.
+To the surprise of doctors, she did not die from blood clots and recovered.

+Immediately after her recovery, Frank Zappa invited Dale to join him on a European tour, which she accepted.

+According to Dale, the incident inspired lyrics to Destination Unknown (song), "Windows", and other songs she did with Missing Persons.

+Dale says she forgives her perpetrator.

 With Frank Zappa

-Zappa hired Bozzio to voice the part of Mary in his rock opera Joe's Garage (1979) which was under development at the time.
-In that role she sang about issues such as the Roman Catholic Church, sexuality, and the culture of rock bands.
-In "Packard Goose", Bozzio, again as the voice of Mary, gave a brief monologue concerning how information, knowledge, wisdom, truth, beauty, love, and music relate to each other, with music as the best.
+Zappa hired Bozzio to voice the part of Mary in his rock opera Joe's Garage (1979), which was under development at the time.
+In that role, she sang about issues such as the Roman Catholic Church, sexuality, and the culture of rock bands.
+In "Packard Goose", Bozzio, again as the voice of Mary, gave a brief monologue concerning how information, knowledge, wisdom, truth, beauty, love, and music relate to one another, with music as the best.

 Bozzio's voice can also be heard in the 1979 film Baby Snakes and in the single "I Don't Wanna Get Drafted" (1980), a criticism of the U.S. military draft policy at that time.
 "I Don't Wanna Get Drafted" was also included on the album The Lost Episodes (1996).

-In 1984, Bozzio was cast in Zappa's musical, Thing-Fish.
+In 1984, Bozzio was cast in Zappa's musical Thing-Fish.
 In voicing the part of Rhonda, she played opposite her real-life husband at the time, Terry Bozzio, who voiced the character Harry, Rhonda's husband.
 In Thing-Fish, Bozzio articulated some of the album's topics such as feminism, female sexuality, young urban professionals, and the state of Broadway musical theater.

-In November 1991, participating along with other alumni in Zappa's fiftieth birthday tribute concert, Zappa's Universe, Dale revised the words in her recitation of her lines in "Packard Goose" to, "Music...and Frank Zappa...are the best."
+In November 1991, participating along with other alumni in Zappa's 50th birthday tribute concert, Zappa's Universe, Dale revised the words in her recitation of her lines in "Packard Goose" to, "Music...and Frank Zappa...are the best."